isomerpages/ema-ei/_energy-innovation-2022/event-materials/2-discussion-panel-1.md

 permalink: /energy-innovation-2022/event-materials/discussion-panel-1-global-regional-outlook-trends-and-drivers-for-clean-energy-industry/
 third_nav_title: Energy Innovation 2022
 ---
-To tackle the growing concern of climate change, we will need to change the way we produce and consume energy.
-The panellists will discuss their perspectives of the energy outlook and technologies in 2030, and the efforts to support Singapore’s energy transformation.
+Greater impetus in addressing climate change is accelerating the energy transition around the world, with new growth opportunities for the clean energy industry.
+The panellists will share their perspectives on the energy outlook and trends, and their organisations’ efforts in driving the energy transition.

-<div style="text-align: center;"><iframe width="560" height="315" src="https://www.youtube.com/embed/BG-8SA7NviY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
+<div style="text-align: center;"></div>

 <div class="speakers-tbl-container">
   <table>